ewwmy/cheatsheets/nodejs-en.md

 3. **Dependency Injection:**

 - the `Car` class does not care about which specific implementation of `IEngine` is provided — this decision is delegated to the container.

+4. **Singleton Scope:**

+- dependencies bound with `.inSingletonScope()` are instantiated only once, and the same instance is reused across all classes that inject it
+- in this example, `Logger` is defined as a singleton; even though it is injected into both the `Engine` and `Car` classes, **only one instance** of `Logger` is created and shared
+- this is evident from the `Logger` constructor logging `[Logger] Initialized...` **only once**, regardless of how many times it is injected or retrieved from the container.

 ##### Benefits